 8.5 Place of birth

-8.6.1 All women living with HIV are recommended to give birth in a facility that has direct acce paediatric care (i.e. a co-located birth centre or obstetric unit).
-1D -- ----
+8.6.1 All women living with HIV are recommended to give birth in a facility that has direct access to 1D paediatric care (i.e. a co-located birth centre or obstetric unit).

 8.6 Water birth